rizinorg/book/src/debugger/remoting_capabilities.md

 [0x004048c5]> =-
 ```

-You can also redirect radare output to a TCP or UDP server (such as `nc -l`).
+You can also redirect rizin output to a TCP or UDP server (such as `nc -l`).
 First, Add the server with '=+ tcp://' or '=+ udp://', then you can redirect the output of a command to be sent to the server:

 ```
 [0x004048c5]> =+ tcp://<host>:<port>/